November 6, 2024

 Unfortunately, we gotta wait a long time to get there.
 Until then, The Crow is kinda drab and depressing, to say nothing of long-winded.
 The story is essentially the same, with Draven returning from the dead to avenge his and girlfriend Shelley’s (FKA Twigs) murder.
 However, the narrative tosses in too many superfluous detours, such as a crime boss who’s made a pact with the Devil in exchange for immortality, the search for evidence on a cell phone and a spirit that mostly exists just to offer exposition.

 Not only that, most of the first act focuses on Eric and Shelley’s relationship.
-The actors try their best, both neither character is particularly interesting, despite spewing plenty of dialogue that’s supposed to establish them as soulmates.
+The actors try their best, but neither character is particularly interesting, despite spewing plenty of dialogue that’s supposed to establish them as soulmates.
 It’s almost a relief when they’re finally murdered so we can get to the revenge, but even then, it seems like forever before Eric actually transforms into the title character (the aforementioned opera house sequence)

 While not necessarily a “bad” movie, The Crow is simply uninvolving.
-Despite efforts to make everything - especially Eric Draven - look and sound hip for modern young audiences, the film technically proficient but ultimately unremarkable, only coming to life when things get bloody.
+Despite efforts to make everything - especially Eric Draven - look and sound hip for modern young audiences, the film is technically proficient but ultimately unremarkable, only coming to life when things get bloody.

 EXTRA KIBBLES